Norman P. Ho

 “General jurisprudence as a field has placed less attention on the legal theories of non-Western traditions, especially the Chinese legal tradition.
 Many areas of law have become increasingly transnational and have emphasized comparative research, and legal theory should be no exception.
 My research looks at how the Chinese legal tradition and Chinese legal theory can contribute to long-standing questions in the legal theory field generally and also how our understanding of key issues in Chinese legal thought can be enriched by concepts and methodologies from Western legal theory.”

-By affiliation, Professor Ho also serves as an honorary fellow of the University of Hong Kong’s Asian Institute of International Financial Law.
+By affiliation, Professor Ho also serves as an honorary fellow of the University of Hong Kong’s Asian Institute of International Financial Law and as an affiliated scholar in the Transnational Legal History Group of the Chinese University of Hong Kong’s Center for Comparative and Transnational Law.
 He received his A.B. and A.M. degrees from Harvard University and his J.D. from New York University School of Law, where he received the Howard L. Greenberger Prize for Outstanding Achievement in Comparative Law.

 - Property I and II